 Meanwhile, she had a plan for if any of the “What ifs?” happened.
 You know, if her suit ripped, she’s got an extra one in her bag.
 If her goggles fill up, she knows to count strokes.
-She’s got a contingency plan for any possible thing that could go wrong, and she knows what she’s gonna do if she fails.
+She’s got a contingency plan for any possible thing that could go wrong, and she knows what she’s going to do if she fails.
 And this is probably the most important thing.

-You know, if failure is not the worst case scenario, if failure is just a stepping stone on the way to success, you don’t have to fear it.
+You know, if failure is not the worst-case scenario, if failure is just a stepping stone on the way to success, you don’t have to fear it.
 We went through one of her bad performances, and we basically went, “Okay, so what can you learn from it?”
 And she’s like, “Well, my dives.
 I need to work on my dives.”
 So she’s put a bunch of effort into working on her dives, the next meet her dives were phenomenal and she dropped time.

-Failing Can Make you Better
+Failing Can Make You Better

 It takes failing to get the idea of what you really need to put your effort into, to improve.
-Once that clicked for her, like, “Oh, I can have a bad race and have that be part of my overall big picture swimming career, and actually improve, then that’s gonna be great.”
+Once that clicked for her, like, “Oh, I can have a bad race and have that be part of my overall big picture swimming career, and actually improve, then that’s going to be great.”
 Okay?
 So you have to reflect, you have to look back on, “How did that meet go?
 What did I learn?
 What went well?”
 Most importantly, you know, looking back at the good, the bad, and then the lessons learned.
-And I know you guys hear me say that all the time.
+And I know you hear me say that all the time.